This is a listing of resources for French Scholarships, Bursaries and Awards.

 Federal Official-Languages Programs

-The L’Association des collèges et universités de la francophonie canadienne (ACUFC) is offering 25 merit scholarships of $5000 to students currently enrolled in a French language immersion school who plan on pursuing university studies in French at a participating AUFC member university.
-For more information, please visit our website: http://www.acufc.ca/index.php/bourses-fls
+The L’Association des collèges et universités de la francophonie canadienne (ACUFC) is offering 25 merit scholarships of $5000 to students currently enrolled in a French language immersion school who plan on pursuing university studies in French at a participating ACUFC member university.
+For more information, please visit the ACUFC website: http://www.acufc.ca/index.php/bourses-fls

 Explore is a five-week intensive language-learning course.
 Students can take the course in the spring or summer.
 Participants in Explore receive a $2,200 bursary (taxable income) that covers tuition fees for the course, instructional materials, meals, and accommodation.
 The educational institution receives the bursary directly.